bahamas10/node-easyreq/README.md

 ### `res.json(obj, [code])`

-End the request by sending an object as JSON.  `obj` is automatically stringified with a `\n` appended to the output, the `Content-Type` header is set if it is not currently set.
+End the request by sending an object as JSON.  `obj` is automatically stringified, the `Content-Type` header is set if it is not currently set.

 `Code` is optional and defaults to 200